 It is certainly possible to begin the argument section (after the background section) with your counterargument + response instead of placing it at the end of your essay.
-Some people prefer to have their counterargument first, where they can address it and then spend the rest of their essay building their own case and supporting their own claim.
-However, it is just as valid to have the counterargument + response appear at the end of the paper, after you have discussed all of your reasons.
+Some people prefer to have their counterargument first, where they can address it and then spend the rest of their essay building their own case and supporting their own A claim is a type of argumentative thesis - we usually call it a claim when it is being used in a persuasive essay.
+Claims need to be defended by you with logical, persuasive reasoning.
+Claims can also be challenged.